liflab/beepbeep-3-book/markdown/core/README.md

 ## Cumulate values {#cumulate}

-A variant of the function processor is the {@link ca.uqac.lif.cep.functions.Cumulate Cumulate} processor.
-Contrary to all the processors we have seen so far, which are stateless, `Cumulate` is our first example of a **stateful** processor: this means that the output it returns for a given event depends on what it has output in the past.
+A variant of the function processor is the [Cumulate](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/functions/Cumulate.html) processor.
+Contrary to all the processors we have seen so far, which are stateless, <!--\index{Cumulate@\texttt{Cumulate}} \texttt{Cumulate}-->`Cumulate`<!--/i--> is our first example of a <!--\index{stateful processor} \textbf{stateful}-->**stateful**<!--/i--> processor: this means that the output it returns for a given event depends on what it has output in the past.
 In other words, a stateful processor has a "memory", and the same input event may produce different outputs.

 A `Cumulate` is given a function *f* of two arguments.
 Intuitively, if *x* is the previous value returned by the processor, its output on the next event *y* will be *f(x,y)*.
 Upon receiving the first event, since no previous value was ever set, the processor requires an initial value *t* to use in place of *x*.